octopus-digital-strategy/octopus-cruncher/README.md

 ###Version 0.2

+* Added the PROJECT.md file with the User Stories for this plugin
 * Moved the wpexpress dependency from repository to package
 * Added composer.lock to .gitignore
 * Removed composer.lock from repo